divneev15/loops/README.md

 End the program.

-# Program 7: Alphabet Pyramid
+# Program 7:

-Objective: Print alphabet in triangle format (A, B, C...).
+Objective: to print Floyds Series

 Steps:

-Start program.

-Set a character variable to 'A'.
+1.Start the program

+2.Declare Variables

+3.i: Loop control for rows

+4.j: Loop control for printing numbers in each row

+5.num: An integer to store and print consecutive values (initialized to 1)

+6.Set Initial Values

+7.num ← 1

+8.Begin Outer Loop to handle rows

+8.For i from 1 to n (here, n = 4):

+9.Begin Inner Loop for each row’s numbers:

-Loop from row 1 to total rows.
+10.For j from 1 to i:

-For each row, print characters increasing by one each time.

-Move to next line after inner loop.

-End program.
+11.Print the value of num

+12.Increment num ← num + 1

+13.After the inner loop ends, print a newline to move to the next row

+14.End Outer Loop

+15.Terminate Program

 # Program 8: Even Numbers from 0 to 10